svenklemm/grafana/docs/sources/features/datasources/postgres.md

 ## Adding the data source

 1. Open the side menu by clicking the Grafana icon in the top header.
-2. In the side menu under the `Dashboards` link you should find a link named `Data Sources`.
+2. In the side menu under the `Configuration` icon you should find a link named `Data Sources`.
 3. Click the `+ Add data source` button in the top header.
 4. Select *PostgreSQL* from the *Type* dropdown.